DeveloperZahra/FlightManagementCompany_LINQ_EFCore/README.md

 🏷️ PassengerItineraryDto: Combines passenger information with details of their flight itinerary.

 ❗These examples demonstrate that DTOs are not only used to represent a single entity, but also to create custom models that combine data from multiple different entities to meet specific API requirements.

+### 📖Code example demonstrating the use of DTOs:

+Let's say we want to create an endpoint in our API that displays flight information and crew details.
+Instead of returning the entire Flight and CrewMember objects, we can create a custom DTO containing only the required information.